jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: Yes.
 Any time a character appears they get the Appear trigger - even when put into play by a game effect and not a recruit.

 Editor's note: On the flip side, the characters brought **Along for the Ride** will not trigger any Recruit abilities.
-For example,
+For example, [Ardina's](https://www.reddit.com/r/VS2PCG/wiki/rules-insert#wiki_ardina) **Clone of the Silver Surfer** ability will not trigger.

 # Loki